wonderful handbooks

 Spring

+April is unpredictable in terms of the weather.
+It can be warm and sunny, though blustery days with showers are more typical and snow may often still be lying on the hills.
+On the plus side, the land is just waking up to spring, there won’t be many other walkers about and you shouldn’t encounter any midges.
 As far as the weather is concerned May can be a great time for walking in Scotland; the temperature is warm, the weather is as dry and clear as can be expected, wild flowers are out in their full glory and the midges have yet to reach an intolerable level.
 However, the Way is exceptionally busy at this time of year and it can be a nightmare finding accommodation if you have not booked in advance.
-Some B&Bs take bookings in January for walkers wanting a holiday in May!
+Many B&Bs take bookings in January or earlier for people walking in May.
 This is not the time to go if you like walking in solitude.
-You’d be far better off going in June which has all the advantages of May without the crowds, though make sure you don’t pick the weekend of the Caledonian Challenge or the day of the West Highland Way race (see pp26-7).
+You’d be far better off going in June which has all the advantages of May without the crowds, though make sure you don’t pick the weekend of the Caledonian Challenge or the day of the West Highland Way race (see p14).

 Summer

 The arrival of hordes of tourists in July and August along with warm, muggy weather brings out the worst in the midges.
 On many days you’ll be wondering what all the fuss is about; that’s until you encounter a still, overcast evening when you’ll swear never to set foot in the Highlands again.
-Campers are the ones who should really take note of this (see pp54-5) as everyone else can escape the torture behind closed windows and doors.
+Campers are the ones who should really take note of this (see pp57-8) as everyone else can escape the torture behind closed windows and doors.
 On some weekends it can feel as if the whole world has arrived in the Highlands; traffic is nose to tail on the roads and many hostels and B&Bs are fully booked days in advance.
 Surprisingly, there can also be a fair amount of rain in these months.

 Autumn